Core Idea

-The Alignment vs. Informational meeting distinction, articulated by Michael Lopp in Managing Humans - Lopp - 2019 (Chapter 4), holds that every meeting falls into exactly one of two categories — and that running a meeting without knowing which type it is guarantees poor outcomes.
+The Alignment vs. Informational distinction, from Lopp’s Managing Humans - Lopp - 2019 (Chapter 4), holds that every meeting falls into exactly one of two categories — and running a meeting without knowing which type it is guarantees poor outcomes.

 • Informational meetings: Convey status, data, or decisions already made.
-No decisions are required from participants.
-The goal is shared understanding and context transfer.
+No decisions required from participants.
+Goal: shared understanding and context transfer.

 • Alignment meetings: Exist to surface disagreement, weigh options, and arrive at a collective decision.
-Require participants with both perspective and decision-making authority.
-The goal is resolution and commitment.
+Require participants with perspective and decision-making authority.
+Goal: resolution and commitment.

-This distinction has support in academic meeting science.
-Allen et al. (2014) proposed a taxonomy of meeting purposes that identifies information-sharing and problem-solving/decision-making as the two most prevalent categories in workplace meetings — mapping directly onto Lopp’s framework.
+Allen et al. (2014) identified information-sharing and decision-making as the two most prevalent meeting categories in workplace settings — directly corroborating Lopp’s framework.

 The Core Failure Mode

-The most damaging meeting pathology is treating an alignment meeting as informational — presenting a decision as though it has already been made, while the room contains people who expected to make it.
-The consequences:
+The most damaging pathology is treating an alignment meeting as informational — presenting a decision as already made while the room expected to make it:

 • Surface agreement, hidden resistance — participants nod but do not genuinely commit